The Co-parenting pathway

 -

-Both parents come together for a feedback session informed by the child interviews.
-With your children's consent, your mediator shares their insights to help both parents understand the family through their children's eyes.
+Both parents come together for a feedback session following on from the child interviews.
+With your children's consent, the child consultant shares their insights of how your child is current feeling in light of your separation.

 This session is often a turning point.
-It has a way of cutting through conflict and refocusing both parents on what actually matters.
+It has a way of refocusing both parents on what truly matters.

 -

 The final session is where everything comes together.
-You and your co-parent agree a practical framework for raising your children, covering communication, decisions, boundaries and routines.
+You and your co-parent agree on a harmonious and practical framework for nurturing your children, covering communication, decisions, boundaries and routines.

 Senior mediator